braincogsci/mbcs-projects/Literature Thesis/Literature Thesis Manual.md

 If a student spends over the span of six months working on a Literature Thesis (i.e. the time between the starting date of the Literature Thesis and submission of the thesis is more than six months), it can no longer be graded in a valid manner.
 This means the work can still be assessed with the regular grading rubric, but registration of the grade will not be numerical.
 Instead, a 'pass' ('AVV') will  be registered.
 This is the case regardless of whether the Literature Thesis was written full-time or half-time.

 ## Materials and support
 The literature that is used to write the Literature Thesis is collected by the students themselves.
-In principle, we expect student who have completed their bachelor's degree to be capable of writing an academic text independently.
+In principle, we expect students who have completed their bachelor's degree to be capable of writing an academic text independently.
 However, we recognize prior educations differ and experience with writing theses might be limited.
-One way to improve writing is via the course _Professional Skills - Scientific Writing_, which can also be used as an Elective in _Brain and Cognitive Sciences._
+One way to improve writing is via the course _Professional Skills - Scientific Writing_, which can also be used as an Elective in the research master _Brain and Cognitive Sciences._

-For those looking for more help with selecting or synthesizing sources, the following books and articles may prove useful:
+For those looking for more help with selecting or synthesising sources, the following books and articles may prove useful:

 - Burger, A. A. (2008). *The Academic Writer’s Toolkit* (1st ed.).
 New York: Routledge.
 - Booth, W. C., Colomb, G. G., Williams, J. M., Bizup, J., & FitzGerald, W. T. (2016). *The Craft of Research* (4th ed.).
 Chicago: University of Chicago Press.